Ukrainian War of Independence: Hetmanate (April – November 1918)

 On 28 April, the Central Rada was disbanded by the Germans, and the following day, a German-backed coup against the UPR government was staged.
 The Ukrainian State, with Pavlo Skoropadsky as its self-appointed Hetman of all Ukraine, then replaced the UPR.
 Skoropadsky annulled the previous legal status and all laws of the UPR.
 Under his government, new banks, government departments and a standing army were all created, and the Ukrainian language was introduced into schools.
 The Central Rada politicians refused to cooperate with Skoropadsky, and he was unpopular with the workers, who felt suppressed by the actions of his regime.
 A body known as the Directorate of Ukraine was formed to overthrow Skoropadsky's regime.

-After the defeat of Germany on the Western Front in November 1918, most of the German troops stationed Ukraine had no wish to remain there in support of the Hetmanate, Skoropadskyi, in an effort to appease the Allies, signed the Federal Charter, which stipulated that Ukraine would be part of a future federal Russia.
+After the defeat of Germany on the Western Front in November 1918, most of the German troops stationed in Ukraine had no wish to remain there in support of the Hetmanate, Skoropadskyi, in an effort to appease the Allies, signed the Federal Charter, which stipulated that Ukraine would be part of a future federal Russia.
 An anti-Hetman Uprising on 14 November, led by the Ukrainian Social Democratic Labour Party, rose up against Skoropadsky, followed by an uprising on 16 November 1918 by the Directorate.

 Skoropadskyi declared martial law, and mobilised his troops to quell the rebellion.
 The Directorate army initially succeeded in securing most of Ukraine, but were then decisively defeated by remaining German forces.

 The Siege Corps of the Sich Riflemen captured Kyiv after a two-week siege.
 Skoropadskyi chose to abdicate, fleeing to Germany, and his government surrendered to the Directorate the next day.
 On 14 December, the Directory's troops entered the city, taking over the institutions introduced by the Hetmanate.